A detailed guide and review of the Walt Disney World Dolphin and Swan Resorts plus how to stay for free with points.

 That said, the atmosphere is luxurious and we were taken care of very well by the hotel staff.

-If you aren’t interested in using points for your stay, you can still save substantially at the Dolphin compared to other Deluxe resorts.
+If you aren’t interested in using points for your stay, you can still save substantially at the Swan and Dolphin compared to other Deluxe resorts.

 In the dining department, the Swan and Dolphin really shine.
 They boast 12 restaurants, with everything from counter service to fine dining.